-My current research focuses on two main topics in the field of computational mechanics: to develop error estimators for the uncertainty quantification of numerical solutions and to develop novel numerical algorithms for the simulation of complex solid dynamics.
+During the time that spent as a Postdoctoral Associate at Duke University, my research focused on three main topics in the field of computational mechanics: embedded Finite Element methods for free surface flows, error estimators for the uncertainty quantification of numerical solutions and novel numerical algorithms for the simulation of complex solid dynamics.

-Our main goal in this topic is the development of a family of Variational Multiscale error estimators for the Uncertainty Quantification of Mesh Discretization Error under uncertain input parameters.
-We are developing error estimators that could be used in most numerical approximation frameworks and that can be applied to several physical problems.
+Our main goal in this topic was the development of a family of Variational Multiscale error estimators for the Uncertainty Quantification of Mesh Discretization Error under uncertain input parameters.
+We developed error estimators that could be used in most numerical approximation frameworks and that can be applied to several physical problems.

 The objective of my PhD thesis was to develop efficient Finite Element (FE) solvers for turbulent incompressible flow problems.
 In particular, I worked with stabilized FE methods and their application to the simulation of turbulent flows.
 In addition, I also worked on efficient time integration techniques through implicit-explicit Runge-Kutta schemes.
 All my research was done in FEMPAR, a scientific software for the simulation of problems governed by partial differential equations (PDEs), which was originally designed to efficiently exploit distributed-memory supercomputers and easily handle multiphysics problems, one of the main objectives of the CIMNE/LSSC group.